StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/IGNORE_EXTERNAL_DNS.md

 External-dns versions prior to v0.16 created TXT records without the record type prefix (e.g., `myapp.example.com` instead of `a-myapp.example.com`).
-This legacy format is partially supported but may match more records than intended.
+This legacy format is supported but may match more records than intended since the record type cannot be determined.

 ## See also